Bharath-MR-007/AI-Coding/README.md

 - See `LangChain/README.md` for RAG app usage
 - See `chatgpt_actions/ACTIONS_SETUP_GUIDE.md` for ChatGPT Actions
 - See `MCP/` for Claude Desktop integration

 ---

+## 📦 Project Highlights

+### Alert_llm: Automated Alert Simulation & LLM Troubleshooting

+A self-contained Python mini-project for simulating alerts and receiving automated troubleshooting/RCA suggestions from a local Ollama LLM.

+- **Location:** `Alert_llm/`
+- **Features:**
+  - Simulates realistic alerts and sends them to a webhook
+  - Receives alerts, prints them, and queries a local LLM for troubleshooting/root cause analysis
+  - Includes a sample output in its own README
+- **How to use:**
+  - See [`Alert_llm/README.md`](./Alert_llm/README.md) for setup, usage, and sample output

+---